ognoah17/TaskManager2/README.md

 - Verifying API endpoints using tools like **JUnit** and **MockMvc**.
 - Database testing to ensure correct persistence and retrieval of data.
 - Postman scripts for manual testing of API workflows.

----

-This markdown is formatted for clear readability in markdown-supported editors.
-Let me know if you need further edits!